slint-ui/slint/README.md

  - **Lightweight**: Fit into a few hundred kilobytes of RAM and require little processing power.
  - **Straightforward**: Programmers and designers should feel productive and be able to enjoy the design and development process.
- - **Intuitive APIs** The APIs should be consistent, easy to use, and intuitive, no matter the target language.
+   The APIs should be consistent, easy to use, and intuitive, no matter the target language.
 High-quality documentation should describe the APIs, teach concepts and how to use them.
  - **Native**: We support many different target platforms, from embedded devices, to desktops, including mobile and web.
 You should feel at home on each platform; both the user and the developer.
 The look and feel and experience should match what users expect of an